DiogoDeAndrade/SoftRender/README.md

 apt install libsdl2-dev
 ```

+## Other C# rasterizers

+After I've implemented this, I was made aware of [Rasterizr] and [softrender].
+I couldn't run any of
+them, so I can't check how they compare, but they're old projects, so they don't use the latest .NET.

 ## Licenses

 Engine code developed by [Diogo de Andrade][DAndrade] and [Nuno Fachada][NFachada]; it is made available under the [Mozilla Public License 2.0][MPLv2].